 As much as possible, the directors shall be elected and shall retire in rotation as determined by the members when the directors are elected.
 As such, at the first meeting of members after the adoption of this by-law, the members shall determine which of the directors elected by the members will be elected at for an initial period of one, two or three years.
 All directors will be elected to terms of three-years at the anniversary of their election and at subsequent elections of directors thereafter.
 At least one-third (1/3) of the directors will be elected at a meeting of members for the purpose of electing directors.

-Directors will serve a maximum of three (3) consecutive terms or 9 consecutive years.
+Directors will serve a maximum of three (3) terms and a maximum of nine (9) years in total.

-If the director who has reached the maximum number of terms is the Chairperson of the Board of Directors, this director may serve one (1) additional term for a maximum
+If the director who has reached the maximum number of terms is the chairperson of the board or is a member of the board of the Fédération internationale de ski (FIS) and is not the chair of the board, this director may serve one (1) additional term for a maximum

-of four (4) consecutive terms or 12 consecutive years.
+of four (4) terms and twelve (12) years.
+However, the chairperson may not serve more than six (6) years in that role.

 The persons with the most votes will be elected as directors.